 Have you always wanted to learn to fly fish?
 Or improve on the fly fishing skills you have?
 Or add new skills?
 You can read all the books and watch all the videos you like, but there’s no substitute for on-the-water instruction from a patient, helpful, experienced guide/instructor.
 Our Fly Fishing School will take your fishing to the next level, no matter how much experience you may have.
 (Unless you are one of the lucky few who fish 200 plus days a year.)
 We’ll walk you through fly selection, reading the water and picking the prime spots, casting and presentation — all while fishing one of the nation’s finest trout streams.
 These trips are a great way for people of varying experience to enjoy fly fishing.
 You will receive one-on-one casting instruction, not group instruction.
 Seasoned anglers can focus on improving already known techniques, while less experienced anglers can learn the skills on which to base a lifetime of fly fishing.

 Our 15th annual Fly Fishing School – April 6, 7, & 8, 2018 – There will be 12 – 14 spots available.
-As of 1/4/2018: Spots available, 14.
+APRIL 6th – 8th SCHOOL IS FULL.
+However we do conduct custom sessions for groups of 2 – 6 people.
+Pricing is slightly different, depending on the size of the group and meals are not provided at custom sessions.
+Give us a call at 870 499-3056.
 The School will be held at Riverside Retreat on the White River in Ozark Mountains of north central Arkansas.

 Is this Fly Fishing School for me?